edmunds/shadowreader/docs/filters.md

 `"status": [400, 500]` ==> Will filter all 4XX and 5XX status code requests.

 ### **user_agent**
-Filter basd on User-Agent header.
+Filter based on User-Agent header.
 Accepts list of strings.

 Ex: